 When we reach Puerto de Mogan, we have to find a parking space.
-It is worth remembering that places marked with white lines are free of charge, blue lines are places that should be payed in a parking meter.
-Yellow lines on the other hand inform us about the fact that in a given place you are not allowed to park under any circumstances.
+It is worth remembering that places marked with white lines are free of charge.
+Blue lines are places that should be payed in a parking meter.
+Yellow lines on the other hand inform us that in a given place you are not allowed to park under any circumstances.
 After leaving the car, the first thing we do is to look for a place where we will have breakfast.
-We manage to find a pleasant beach bar and order octopuses and a plate of tapas with two types of cheese, potatoes, olives, salt peppers, squid, two types of fish and a potato pancake.
+We manage to find a pleasant beach bar and order octopuses and a plate of tapas.
+It includes two types of cheese, potatoes, olives, salt peppers, squid, two types of fish and a potato pancake.

 After breakfast we can visit the city.
 We walk along the beach promenade, admiring the mountains and the ocean, between which Puerto de Mogan is located.